 Most people are familiar with the concept of a brain injury.
 Concussions are very common in sports and are frequently portrayed in the media, becoming a growing concern among fans and players.
 Unfortunately, many people are unfamiliar with the realities of brain injuries, and even medical professionals may dismiss or misdiagnose serious problems.
-To help you get more information, a Knoxville personal injury lawyer from the McMahan Law Firm has compiled some basic information on brain injury cases.
+To help you get more information, a personal injury lawyer from the McMahan Law Firm has compiled some basic information on brain injury cases.

 Sometimes Brain Injuries Not Obvious

 If you played football and your teammate received a mild blow to the head, how would you tell that they had a concussion?
 Odds are that unless you’ve got special skills or prior knowledge, you wouldn’t be able to.
 While some cases of head trauma are obvious, such as lodged objects or heavy bleeding, they are also frequently difficult to perceive.
 Some people may even brush them off, assuming that no serious harm was done.
 This is why a careful medical examination after an accident or injury is extremely important.
-However, if a medical professional dismisses the injury as well but that later proves to be a grave mistake, you may be entitled to file a malpractice suit against them as well.
+However, if a medical professional dismisses the injury as well but that later proves to be a grave mistake, you may be entitled to file a medical malpractice lawsuit against them as well.

 Symptoms of Brain Injury May Be Delayed

 It is often the case that people may only develop problems related to their brain injury well after an incident has occurred.
 Some of these symptoms, such as memory problems and mood fluctuations, may be ignored and excused, the injury long forgotten.
 People are especially likely to dismiss their symptoms if they didn’t lose consciousness after receiving the injury.
 Permanent brain damage can be caused by imperceptible brain injuries and take effect much later, exacerbated by lack of early treatment.